mff-uk/sparqless/docs/usage.md

 ![GraphQL querying](img/querying.png)

 **NOTE:** be careful running queries which have an unlimited result size!
-If your SPARQL endpoint contains a very large dataset, the query could either run for a *very* long time, or it might just fail due to a timeout.
+If your SPARQL endpoint contains a large dataset, the query could either run for a *very* long time, or it might just fail due to a timeout.
 You should use the `limit` and `offset` parameters provided in each query field as shown in the image above.